pkg-tool/vibro/docs/src/configuring-languages.md

 }
 ```

-Apart of the LSP-related server configuration options, certain servers in Zed allow configuring the way binary is launched by Zed.
+Apart of the LSP-related server configuration options, certain servers in Vector allow configuring the way binary is launched by Vector.

 Language servers are automatically downloaded or launched if found in your path, if you wish to specify an explicit alternate binary you can specify that in settings: